 - the system must be registered as required.

 The Regulation also details the electrical limits on:

 - changes in measured voltage potential to ground in affected metal structures and surroundings.

 All cathodic protection systems must be tested before use, even if they don’t need to be registered.
 All systems must have testing completed within 90 days of starting operation.
 If the system needs to be registered, you must complete the testing within 90 days of lodging the application.
 The Electrical Safety Office may allow more time if you ask for it.

 - interference tests on all foreign structures for the system

-Testing should be done on the maximum operating current values stated in the application.
+Testing should be done at least on the maximum operating current values stated in the application.

-Section 244 of the Electrical Safety Regulation 2013 has more information on testing cathodic protection systems before operation.
+See Section 244 of the Regulation for information on testing cathodic protection systems before operation.

 Cathodic protection systems must also be regularly tested as a part of their operation.
-This is required by the cathodic protection standard AS/NZS 2832 series as amended.
+These tests include:

 - system operation checks